Clinton-Davis/focus_fitness/testing.md

 All tests Passed
 Verdict: All the functionality works as expected.

 Shop, Cart, Checkout
-As a user, I want to be able to browse their products As a user, I want to be able to read the details of a product.
+As a user, I want to be able to read the details of a product and be able to review and rate them.
-As a user, I would like to be able to review and rate products As a user, I would like to be able to search for a Product As a user, I would like to be able to purchase an item from the shop without having to log in.
-As a user, I would expect to receive a confirmation email about my orders
+As a user, I would like to be able to search for a Product As a user, I would like to be able to purchase an item from the shop without having to log in and expect to receive a confirmation email.
 Test:
 Check the shop has a list of all the products
 Check when a product is clicked, the user is redirected to the product detail page with all the information.
 Star rating, Catogeys, Price, and image.